moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/app-icon.md

 iOS assets can be generated using [App Icon Generator](https://appicon.co/).
 In the "iOS and macOS" section, only `iPhone` and `iPad` should be selected.
 It is possible to either click and browse the image source or simply drag and drop it.
+Note that the file extension must be `.png`.
 After selecting the image, click on the "Generate" button to download the assets.

 > ℹ️ An alternative to the App Icon Generator could be [MakeAppIcon](https://makeappicon.com/).